Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-12-01-Stanley-G-Weinbaum-A-Martian-Odyssey.md

 Epic.
 Genius.
 Wonder.

-Then I go through its sequence called Valley of Dreams, I don't think it comparable to this one, though the sequence explained a lot and showed Weinbaum's marvellous thoughts.
-It's heard that he was about to write the third novella.
-But he died short after this scheme.
+Then I go through its sequel called Valley of Dreams, I don't think it comparable to this one, though the sequel explained a lot of foreshadowing here and showed Weinbaum's marvellous thoughts.
+It's heard that he was about to write the third novelette.
+But he died of lung cancer short after this scheme.
+Many authors like Otto Binder thought it was a real loss to science fiction because he was leading the way to new and untouched heights in creativeness.